ascl1u/mangafuse/backend/README.md

-# MangaFuse Backend — Phase 1 (Backend & Worker) Verification
+# MangaFuse Backend — Phase 1 (Backend, DB & Worker) Verification

 This guide documents how to set up, run, and verify the Phase 1 backend implementation on Windows (PowerShell).
 It covers the API service, Redis, Celery worker, and an end-to-end task flow.

 ## Prerequisites
 - Python 3.11+
 - Docker Desktop (for Redis)
+- PostgreSQL (DB URL available, or run via Docker)
 - PowerShell

 ## 1) Clone and create a virtual environment